Hiroki Sakai: Senior

-In October 2011, Sakai was called up for the first time to the senior squad for a match against Vietnam and Tajikistan, but did not play and was on the substitute bench instead.
-After eight months since being called up to the national team, Sakai made his debut for the side, where he played 45 minutes, in a 2–0 win over Azerbaijan in the Kirin Challenge Cup on 23 May 2012.
-By April 2012, Sakai began to adjust playing under Manager Alberto Zaccheroni, having understood his tactics and management.
-For the rest of 2012, Sakai continued to feature in several matches for the side.
+In October 2011, Sakai was called up for the first time to the senior squad for a match against Vietnam and Tajikistan, but he appeared as an unused substitute instead.
+After eight months since being called up to the Japan's national team, Sakai made his debut for the Samurai Blue, coming on as a second–half substitute, in a 2–0 win over Azerbaijan in the Kirin Challenge Cup on 23 May 2012.
+By April 2012, he began to adjust playing under Manager Alberto Zaccheroni, having understood his tactics and management.
+For the rest of 2012, Sakai continued to get more playing time for Japan, including making his first start for the Samurai Blue against United Arab Emirates on 6 September 2012.

-In 2013, Sakai began to compete with Atsuto Uchida over the right–back position, which saw both of them each winning the position in number of matches.
-He featured two of the three matches, all of them result in losses, in the 2013 Confederations Cup squad.
-After the end of the Confederations Cup tournament, Sakai then started the next six Japan international matches in the absence of Uchida, who suffered a torn tendon and was sidelined for the 2013–14 season.
+In 2013, Sakai began to compete with Atsuto Uchida over the right–back position, which saw both each winning the position in number of matches.
+Six months later, he was called up by the Samurai Blue for the 2013 Confederations Cup squad.
+Sakai played two of the three matches in the group stage, losing both matches, and was eliminated from the tournament.
+Following the conclusion of the FIFA Confederations Cup tournament, he then started the next six Japan international matches in the absence of Uchida, who suffered a torn tendon and was eventually out for the 2013–14 season.
+During which, Sakai set up the equalising goal for Yoichiro Kakitani, in a 1–1 draw against Belgium on 19 November 2013.

-In May 2014, Sakai was named in Japan's preliminary squad for the 2014 FIFA World Cup in Brazil.
-In the end, he made it to the final cut for the 23-man squad.
-However, Sakai made no appearances in the World Cup, as he spent the rest of the campaign on the substitute bench.
-After the tournament ended, Sakai made his first appearance for the side in three months on 5 September 2014, in a 2–0 loss against Uruguay.
+In May 2014, Sakai was named in Japan's preliminary squad for the FIFA World Cup in Brazil.
+Eventually, he made it to the final cut for the 23-man squad.
+However, Sakai made no appearances in the FIFA World Cup, as he spent the rest of the campaign on the substitute bench.
+After the tournament ended, Sakai made his first appearance for the Samurai Blue in three months on 5 September 2014, in a 2–0 loss against Uruguay.
 However, he was absent from the AFC Asian Cup tournament under a new management of Javier Aguirre.